Perry1557/LooP/README.md

 To get started with Loop, follow these steps:

-1. Create an account on the Loop platform to gain access to a variety of music genres, podcasts, and other exciting features.
+1. Create an account on the Loop platform either with an email address or phone number to gain access to a variety of music genres, podcasts, and other exciting features.

-2. [Include any additional instructions or information for users to get started and make the most out of Loop.]
+2. Verify your email address/number to ensure your account is properly secured.

+3. Select your favorite artists and genres so as to recommend songs that suit your taste.
+[Planned]

-## Features
+## Features (Planned)

 Loop offers the following key features: